DrStrangelov3/Alberghi_Lombardia/Explanation_Alberghi_LGV.md

 >- `XGBClassifier()` has an `accuracy_score` = __0.9114__

-By looking at the confusion matrix of the models, they have similarl performance.
+By looking at the confusion matrix of the models, they have similar performances.
 The biggest obstacle seems to be the misclassification between `Case_Appartamenti` and `B&B` and vice versa.
 Also the models seem to misclassify `4_a_5_Stelle` into `1_a_3_Stelle`.
 These errors are understandable as characteristics are very similar.
 Overall, the model is able to accurately distinguish between the macro classes of hotels and non-hotels.

 #### Future improvments